2020 Special Session: Episode II

 “Once we have sufficient clarity about the federal stimulus, I will call a special session and ask lawmakers to take further action,” Brown says in a statement this afternoon.
 “In the meantime, my team is reviewing the policy changes recommended by the legislative committee to determine which are the most urgent and which can be accomplished through other means.”

 President Donald Trump signed the CARES Act Friday, March 27.
-The $2 trillion landmark legislation has numerous elements to it, such as more money for unemployment insurance (thanks to Sen. Ron Wyden) and small business loans.
+The $2 trillion landmark legislation has numerous elements to it, such as more money for unemployment insurance and small business loans.
 But the highlight of that bill for many is the $1,200 check most people will receive — except students who are usually dependents on their parents taxes, the unhoused and more.

 “The federal government’s recently passed CARES Act should bring significant, critically-needed financial resources to Oregon as we continue to face this public health crisis,” Brown said.
 “The CARES Act includes investments in essential medical supplies, expanded unemployment insurance, and increased support for small businesses.”